kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 Yes it can.

-Implementation Phase 1: In this phase pod annotations are used as the user interface for assigning QoS-class resources to workloads.
-Existing running workloads continue to work without any changes as their QoS-class resource assigment in the runtime is not changed.
-Restarting or re-deploying a workload causes it to lose its QoS-class resource assignment as the annotation parsing in kubelet is disabled.
-In other words, the workload is able to run but the QoS-class resource assignment requests from the user, i.e. via pod annotations, are ignored by kubelet.

-Future implementation phases: running workloads continue to work without any changes.
+Running workloads continue to work without any changes.
 Restarting or re-deploying a workload causes it to fail as the requested QoS-class resources are not available in Kubernetes anymore.
 The resources are still supported by the underlying runtime but disabling the feature in Kubernetes makes them unavailable and the related PodSpec fields are not accepted in validation.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Implementation Phase 1: workloads need to be restarted to re-evaluate the pod annotations to correctly communicate QoS-class resource assignments to the container runtime.

-Future implementation phases: workloads might have failed because of unsupported fields in the pod spec and need to be restarted.
+Workloads might have failed because of unsupported fields in the pod spec and need to be restarted.

 ###### Are there any tests for feature enablement/disablement?